CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 There should be guidelines for the type and design of the respective authentication, eg. For example, to the type of authentication over ownership, knowledge or biometric properties and minimum requirements for passwords.
 Default standard passwords must be changed immediately after installation, at the latest when the hardware or software is put into operation for the first time.
 Employees must be trained for the correct use of authentication mechanisms.

 The allocation of authorizations should be based on the functions of the authorized persons.
-Roles and thus also permissions should be separated appropriately.
+Roles and thus permissions should be separated appropriately.
 The assignment, modification and withdrawal of authorizations and authentication means must be documented.

 #### OPS.3.1.M12 Change Management [IT Operations, Change Manager]

 With the complexity of today's IT systems, even minor changes to running systems can lead to security issues, such as: Due to unexpected system behavior or system failures.
 In terms of information security, change management is responsible for identifying new security requirements that result from changes to IT systems.
-In the event of breakdowns or under-performance by the outsourcing service provider, sensitive contractual penalties may be due.
+In case of breakdowns or underpayments by the outsourcing service provider, sensitive contractual penalties may be due.
 In addition, the outsourcing customer's value creation process and thus the relationship between the outsourcing partners suffer, which could result in a sustained loss of reputation for the outsourcing service provider.
 If significant hardware or software changes to an IT system are planned, the implications for overall system security must be investigated.
-Changes to an IT system should not lead to a reduction in the efficiency of individual security measures.
+Changes to an IT system must not lead to a reduction in the efficiency of individual security measures.

 Therefore, there should be guidelines for making changes to IT components, software or configuration data (see module OPS.1.2.1 Change Management).
 Any changes to IT components, software, or configuration data should follow a standardized process.
 This process must ensure that changes